 HUM379: Cognitive Neuroscience

-• neuropsychological studies, transcranial magnetic stimulation -TMS-,
+• Transcranial magnetic stimulation (TMS).

-• computational modelling and evolutionary studies.
+• Computational modeling and evolutionary approaches.

 Coordinator: Juan Lupiáñez | jlupiane@ugr.es